 9. Heat 2 tablespoons of mustard oil or sunflower oil or ghee in a pan.

 If using mustard oil, then allow it to smoke before you add the spices.
 For any other oil or ghee, just heat it until shimmering in the pan.
-Then lower the flame and add 2 dry red chilies and a generous pinch of asafoetida.
+Then lower the heat and add 2 dry red chilies and a generous pinch of asafoetida.

-TIP: If you are gluten intolerant, be sure that your asafoetida is gluten free!
+Tip: If you are gluten intolerant, be sure that your asafoetida is gluten-free!
 Many commercially available brands are processed with wheat.

 10. Saute for a few seconds till the red chilies change color.

-11. Then add 1.5 teaspoons ginger-green chili paste (about ½ inch ginger + 1 to 2 green chilies crushed to a paste in mortar-pestle).
+11. Then add 1.5 teaspoons ginger-green chili paste (about 1 inch ginger + 1 to 2 green chilies crushed to a paste in mortar-pestle).

 12. Stir and sauté till the raw aroma of ginger goes away.